Skip to Content

 • In a small bowl, whisk together the flour, baking soda, baking powder, cinnamon, nutmeg, and salt.
 A bit of pumpkin pie spice can amplify the overall flavor if you like.

-• Mix in the egg and vanilla extract.
-To the wet ingredients, add the flour mixture and beat just until combined.
+• To the pumpkin puree wet ingredients, add the flour mixture and beat just until combined.
 Using a small cookie scoop, drop balls of cookie dough onto the prepared cookie sheet about 2 inches apart.

 • Bake for 16 or so minutes or until edges are hardening and middle inside is no longer wet but still tender.
 Do NOT over-bake, you want these chewy.

-• Allow to cool for 5 to 7 minutes on the baking sheet before transferring to wire racks.
+• Allow to cool for 5 to 7 minutes on the baking sheet before transferring to wire racks or paper towels.

 • To make glaze; Use a hand or stand mixer on medium speed with cream cheese to mix and get smooth.
 Add other ingredients, add more milk to thin out (you want it a bit thick but able to squeeze out of a pastry bag)